kamleshp214/secondbrain2/README.md

-# Second Brain - Study Planning Application
+# Knowledge Nexus - Second Brain Study Planning Application

 ## Description
 Second Brain is a comprehensive study planning and tracking application designed to help users organize their learning materials, track progress, and maintain focus during study sessions.
 The application provides a system for managing subjects and their units, tracking completion, and optimizing study time with features like a Pomodoro timer.